Aeroluna/LunaCoopMod/README.md

 - Changed Observer (and variants) Surveillance Mode ability to no longer require decelerating to cast.
 - Increased Void Ray (and variants) movement speed from 2.25 to 2.75.
 - Increased Reaper (and variants) movement speed from 2.9531 to 3.75.
+- Changed undetected burrow move visual effects to be more visible.

 Copied from Versus.